Why do I need to create an account?

 How much is it to participate in Explore?

-Government of Canada funding covers tuition, food, accommodations, and most of the activities.
+Government of Canada funding covers tuition, food, lodging, and most of the activities.
 Government of Canada funding does not cover: travel to and from your institution, the non-refundable registration fee, spending money for optional social activities and for personal items such as toiletries and souvenirs.
 For more information.

 Will my credit be automatically transferred to my home institution?